Transporting Experimental Results with Entropy Balancing: Discussion

 Future work will address two additional data settings not evaluated here.
 First, the setting where the target sample contains data from a second randomized experiment, including both the individual-level outcome and the treatment assignment.
-The process of combining experiments, termed as data fusion, is beyond what we discuss in this paper but is nevertheless an important problem which we would like to approach with entropy balancing in future research.
-A second direction for future work is to examine methods for transportability between two observational samples, rather than assuming availability of randomized clinical trial data for the trial sample.
-In this situation, we would also need to model the probability of treatment within the the observational study representing the ``trial'' sample.
-We might also seek to relax Assumptions \ref{linear} and \ref{odds} using a nonparametric setup to the problem similar to the sieve approach of \cite{chan_globally_2016} but instead applied to transportability.
+The process of combining experiments, termed as data-fusion, is beyond what we discuss in this paper but is nevertheless an important problem which we would like to approach with entropy balancing in future research.
+A second direction for future work is to examine methods for transportability between two observational samples, rather than assuming availability of randomized clinical trial data for the trial sample.\cite{josey2020calibration} In this situation, we would also need to model the probability of treatment within the the observational study representing the ``trial'' sample.
+We might also seek to relax Assumptions \ref{linear} and \ref{odds} using a nonparametric setup to the problem similar to the sieve approach but instead applied to transportability.\cite{hirano_efficient_2003, chan_globally_2016} Finally, while the average treatment effect estimands under consideration in this manuscript are applicable to various outcomes, including a binary one, more work is needed to generalize many of these estimators to accommodate a non-linear link function for the outcome model.

 In summary, entropy balancing provides an approach to transportability that is flexible regarding the applicable data settings and exhibits double robustness in specific scenarios.
 In particular, entropy balancing yields more precise effect estimates across a range of simulation scenarios when the target population is large than alternative methods using only covariate sample moments from the target population.